 All aquariums require both mechanical and biological aquarium filtration methods to maintain a healthy environment for your fish.
-Having the right filtration system will determine how much time you need to devote to the tank to clean your tank and it does make a big difference in what kind of filtration system you use.
+Having the right filtration system will determine how much time you need to devote to the tank to clean your tank.
+And it does make a big difference in what kind of filtration system you use.

-Let’s have a look at some of the best aquarium filtration methods for your freshwater tank:
+These three stages are the stages in the nitrogen cycle process.
+Now you know how filtration system work, let’s have a look at some of the best aquarium filtration methods for your freshwater tank:

 Internal Power Filters